Rosenberg Development Corporation

 The Rosenberg Main Street Program is managed by a full-time local Main Street Manager, Dan Kelleher, and governed by a Main Street Advisory Board of volunteers which coordinates projects and activities through four volunteer committees: Design, Economic Restructuring, Organization, and Promotion.

-Interim Economic Development Director
+Assistant Economic Development Director

 Main Street Manager